Vikort/ostis-geography/tools/street_parser/readme.md

 How to use guide

 Street translator accepts three arguments
-1. Path to output
-2. Name of the area to assign concepts to;
+1. Name of the area to assign concepts to;
-3. Name of the area to search in russian;
+2. Name of the area to search in russian;
-4. Number of files to create.
+3. Number of files to create.

 For example, in order to parse 100 streets of Hrodna, you should do this:
-./StreetTranslator . hrodna Гродно 100
+./StreetTranslator hrodna Гродно 100

-Translated output will be in ./streets_{0} folder.
+Translated output will be in streets_{0} folder.